hyperledger-archives/ursa-rfcs/0000-zmix/README.md

 verifier can now be sure that `log_g(A) = log_h(B)`, without knowing the discrete log `x`.

-In the example above, we have three pieces of data:
+In the example above, there are three components:

-- What do we prove?
-We prove that there exists an `x` such that `A = g^x` and `B = h^x`.
+- What do we want to prove?
+That there exists an `x` such that `A = g^x` and `B = h^x`.

-- How do we know this is actually true?
-We know this because we know `x` for which this is true.
+- How do we know this is true?
+Because we know `x`.

-- The actual zero-knowledge proof that the prover produces and the verifier verifies.
+- How can we prove it?
+With a zero-knowledge proof that the prover produces and the verifier verifies.

-In zmix, we have data types exactly corresponding to these three points:
+In zmix, we have data types corresponding to these three components:

-- `ProofSpec`: specify what we want to prove
+- `ProofSpec`: specifies what we want to prove

-- `Witness`: contains the secrets that satisfies the statement of a `ProofSpec`.
+- `Witness`: contains the secrets that satisfy the `ProofSpec`.

 - `Proof`: the zero-knowledge proof.

-The library provides two features: constructing and verifying zero-knowledge proofs.
+The library provides two features: construction and verification of zero-knowledge proofs.

 To construct a proof, zmix requires a `ProofSpec s` and a `Witness w` (which is a valid witness for `p`), and will output a `Proof p`.

-To verify a proof, zmix requires input a `ProofSpec s` and a `Proof p`, and outputs a boolean indicating whether proof was valid or invalid.
+To verify a proof, zmix requires a `ProofSpec s` and a `Proof p`, and will output a boolean indicating whether the proof was valid (true) or invalid (false).

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation